Kevin Flaherty, real estate broker, smiling in a professional suit with a blue tie, representing the Flaherty Team.

 Neighbourhood context for value, buyer expectations, and comparison sets.

-Buyer expectations can vary meaningfully between Mono Community Hub, Camilla, Cardinal Woods, Fieldstone, Hockley Valley, Hockley Village, Island Lake Estates, Mono Centre, Purple Hill, Starrview Acres, Watermark, Mono Mills.
+Buyer expectations can vary meaningfully between Mono Community Hub, Camilla, Cardinal Woods, Fieldstone, Hockley Valley, Hockley Village, Island Lake Estates, Mono Centre, Purple Hill, Starrview Acres, Watermark.
 Use the community pages below to understand how local setting, lot type, commute access, and buyer profile may affect pricing strategy.

 Real client feedback